biancapower/RoRo-Talk-Ruby-Newbie/PITCHME.md

 - 30 of us in the same class, exposed to the same information - we'll each
 - if you dig deep enough, (pretty much) anyone will know something you don't, or understand something better than you do
   - at the very least there will be something that they can explain to you from a different angle to your own, which will increase your understanding of the topic
+- go to meetups and talks, and actually listen and engage with them

 +++